szabogabor91/gimlet-website/src/blog/6-paths-to-adopt-gimlet-and-be-better-off-with-kubernetes.md

 [OneChart](/onechart/getting-started) is a generic Helm chart that supports the typical web service deployment patterns.

-Authoring a Kubernetes application manifest is reduced to setting the parts that are unique to the app itself.
+Authoring a Kubernetes application manifest is reduced to setting the parts that are unique to the application itself.
 No more boilerplate.

 ### Gimlet CLI